 A list of project file names, or Project nodes returned by calls to the MSVSProject Builder, to be placed into the solution file.
-It should be noted that these file names are NOT added to the \$SOURCES environment variable in form of files, but rather as strings.
-This is because they represent file names to be added to the solution file, not the source files used to build the solution file.
+Note that these filenames need to be specified as strings, NOT as SCons File Nodes.
+This is because the solution file will be interpreted by MSBuild and by Visual Studio, which know nothing about SCons Node types.